learn-co-curriculum/phase-1-algorithms-big-o/README.md

 - The `for...of` block will iterate over every element in the `laundry` array.
 - On the first iteration, the first element, `"shirt"` is assigned to the variable `item`.
-- The `if` statement checks: is the `item` a string `"sock"`?
+- The `if` statement checks: is the `item` a `"sock"`?
 Nope!
 We continue iterating.
-- On the second iteration, the second element, `"shorts"` is assigned to the variable `item`
+- On the second iteration, the second element, `"shorts"` is assigned to the variable `item`.
-- The `if` statement checks: is the `item` a string `"sock"`?
+- The `if` statement checks: is the `item` a `"sock"`?
 Nope!
 We continue iterating.
 - On the third iteration, the third element, `"sock"` is assigned to the variable `item`.
-- The `if` statement checks: is the `item` a string `"sock"`?
+- The `if` statement checks: is the `item` a `"sock"`?
 Yep!
 We stop iterating and return from the function.

 What happens if our sock is the last element of the array?
 Or what if the sock isn't in the array at all?

 If `laundry` is an unsorted array of strings, the **worst case** scenario for our algorithm is that it will have to iterate over every item in the array.
-Whether it might find the element on the first try, or on the third try, or sometimes not at all is not important; in regards to Big O, developers simply care about describing the algorithm from the highest, most abstract level.
+In regards to Big O, whether it might find the element on the first try, or on the third try, or sometimes not at all is not important; developers simply care about describing the algorithm from the highest, most abstract level.

 Besides the size of the input, the other factor that will determine how long our algorithm will take to find a sock is how powerful the computer is that is